Rent control in Massachusetts: Racial disparities

-Despite making up 25% of the population of Cambridge, only 12% of rent controlled apartments in Cambridge housed people of color.
+According to MassLandlords, despite making up 25% of the population of Cambridge, only 12% of rent-controlled apartments in Cambridge housed people of color.
+The scarcity of housing hit families, and Black families especially, the hardest.

 Worsened climate change

 Landlords were not allowed to charge tenants the actual cost of the heating and cooling bills.
 In one building in Cambridge, the rent control board set an allowance in 1979 of 1,038 gallons of heating oil a year.
 By 1983, when the rent control board allowed an increase in rent to account for more oil, tenants were burning 4,730 gallons a year.
-In that four year span, an extra 12,000 gallons of oil were burned and 122 tons of carbon dioxide were emitted into the atmosphere.
+In that four-year span, an extra 12,000 gallons of oil were burned and 122 tons of carbon dioxide were emitted into the atmosphere.